About Us

 Amanda Nkeramihigo

-She is ultimately interested in critically looking at (and contribute to research around) the way we do Psychology, with an emphasis on investigating the potential role of Psychology in liberation and social justice.
+She is ultimately interested in critically looking at (and contributing to research around) the way we do Psychology, with an emphasis on investigating the potential role of Psychology in social justice and liberation.

 Project Collaborators and International Teams